ashishu007/ashishu007.github.io/blog/_posts/2020-02-18-NLP-Blog-DL-in-NLP.md

     \label{fig:elmo}
 \end{figure}

+#### ELMo

-\paragraph{ELMo} stands for Embeddings Learned from Language Models \cite{peters2018deep} uses a bidirectional language model to capture the context of a word in a sentence from both sides (left to right and vice-versa).
+stands for Embeddings Learned from Language Models \cite{peters2018deep} uses a bidirectional language model to capture the context of a word in a sentence from both sides (left to right and vice-versa).
 ELMo uses an character-level CNN to convert raw text into a word vector which is then fed into a bidirectional language model.
 The ouput of this BiLM is then sent to the next layer of BiLM to form a set of intermediate word vectors.
 The final output of ELMo is the weighted sum of raw vectors and the intermediate vectors formed from two layers of the BiLMs.
 The two language models used here are based on LSTM architectures.
 An illustration of ELMo is shown is \cref{fig:elmo} \footnote{Taken from \url{https://www.analyticsvidhya.com/blog/2019/03/learn-to-use-elmo-to-extract-features-from-text/}}.

 ELMo achieved 9\% error reduction on the SQuAD (question-answering) dataset compared to then state-of-the-art, 16\% on Ontonotes SRL dataset, 10\% on Ontonotes coreference dataset and 4\% on CoNLL 2003 dataset.
 It paved a huge path in the success of contextualized word representations for different tasks in NLP.

+### Transfer Learning

+#### ULMFiT

-\paragraph{ULMFiT} stands for Universal Language Model Fine Tuning, introduced the way of applying transfer learning on text classification problem \cite{howard2018universal}.
+stands for Universal Language Model Fine Tuning, introduced the way of applying transfer learning on text classification problem \cite{howard2018universal}.
 It does so in three main steps: first, train an general domain language model on large corpus of text (mainly Wikipedia); second, fine tune the language model on task specific target dataset; and third, use the again fine tune the fine-tuned language model as classifier by adding a softmax activation on top with target dataset.
 An illustration of the three steps of ULMFiT is shown in \cref{fig:ulmfit_steps}.

 % \begin{figure}
 %     \centering